 For sales, defining and tracking metrics is easier, such as sales quota percentage, number of new prospects, sales expenditure, and gross profit per customer, and number of deals closing.

 But when it comes to upstream marketers, the metrics change to accurate product forecasting or discovering profitable market segments.
 Don’t forget to add digital marketing KPIs such as email subscribers, conversion rates, social shares, etc. Some important KPIs are discussed below:

 To put it simply, the opportunity to the customer is the sales qualified lead (SQL).
-It measures the efficiency of the salespeople, or you can say how well they are able to close a deal.
+It measures the efficiency of the salespeople, or ‘how well they are able to close a deal’.

 This means that here we evaluate the efforts of the salespeople, whether they are taking benefit from the marketing team and engaging quality leads.